 Wet-Sand Until Smooth

-Using at least 600-grit wet-dry sandpaper, wet the sandpaper and gently buff to smooth out any imperfections.
+Using at least 600-grit wet-dry sandpaper, wet the sandpaper and gently buff the surface to smooth out any imperfections.

 Sand Again, If Needed

 If the painted area is not completely smooth, a second light sanding with wet-dry sandpaper will smooth out the repair area.

 Removing Stains From a Shower Stall or Tub

 Stubborn stains on showers or tubs can ruin their appearance.
 Cleaning stubborn stains from shower stalls or bathtubs involves starting with simple methods such as lemon juice and progressing to stronger, more caustic methods such as using mild acids.
 In most cases, the simple, organic, and less hazardous methods will be sufficient to eliminate the stain.

 Cut a lemon in quarters and rub the surface with the fruit.
 If you only have bottled lemon juice on hand, that will work.
 Rinse with water.